codesniper99/LLM-Tinkering/README.md

 Ask a question (or type 'exit'): What is the main contribution of the paper?
 ```

-In `lmstudio.py`, the prompt is handcrafted and passed to the model via direct API calls to an OpenAI-compatible server.
+In `lmstudio.py`, the prompt is handcrafted and passed to the model via direct API calls to an OpenAI-compatible server[Which is running locally on LM Studio]

 ---